Trump raises tariffs on Chinese goods as trade war escalates

 If Trump goes ahead with all the tariffs he's announced, they would cover just about everything China ships to the United States.

-China, for its part, slapped new tariffs of 5% and 10% on $75 billion of U.S. products in retaliation.
-Like Trump's, the Chinese tariffs will be imposed in two batches — first on Sept.
+China imposed new tariffs of 5% and 10% on $75 billion of U.S. products in retaliation.
+Like Trump's, the Chinese tariffs will be imposed in two batches -- first on Sept.
 1 and then on Dec.
 15.

 China will also go ahead with previously postponed import duties on U.S.-made autos and auto parts, the Finance Ministry announced.